Greenfield in Milwaukee County, Wisconsin — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Wisconsin Historical Society series list.
 A significant historical year for this entry is 1957.

 Location.
 42° 57.945′ N, 88° 0.23′ W. Marker is in Greenfield, Wisconsin, in Milwaukee County.
-Marker can be reached from W. Forest Home Ave.
+It can be reached from W. Forest Home Ave.
 Marker is in front of City Hall.
 Touch for map.
 Marker is at or near this postal address: 7325 W Forest Home Ave, Milwaukee WI 53220, United States of America.
 Touch for directions.

-, measured as the crow flies.
-Bodamer Log Cabin (approx. 1.1 miles away); The Land Survey of 1836 / Greenfield’s 1836 Greenery (approx. 1.4 miles away); Janesville Plank Road (approx. 1.6 miles away); Village of Greendale (approx. 1.6 miles away); Greendale's 'Backward Houses' (approx. 1.7 miles away); Memorial Church (approx. 1.7 miles away); This Historic Two-Story Building Was Built In 1938 (approx. 1.7 miles away); An Ideal Location (approx. 1.7 miles away).
+Other nearby markers.
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Bodamer Log Cabin (approx. 1.1 miles away); The Land Survey of 1836 / Greenfield’s 1836 Greenery (approx. 1.4 miles away); Janesville Plank Road (approx. 1.6 miles away); Village of Greendale (approx. 1.6 miles away); Greendale's 'Backward Houses' (approx. 1.7 miles away); "Rockwell Plaza" (approx. 1.7 miles away); Memorial Church (approx. 1.7 miles away); This Historic Two-Story Building Was Built In 1938 (approx. 1.7 miles away).
 Touch for a list and map of all markers in Greenfield.